MatthewSebastian15/Monet-Style-Transfer-Cycle-GAN/README.md

 - Identity Loss: Ensures color and structure consistency when input is already in the target domain
 - Combines L1 and L2 losses for more balanced optimization

+# Training and Evaluation
+- Platform : Training was conducted using Jupyter Notebook.
+- Training Duration : 50 epochs
+- Batch Size : 8
+- Optimizer : Adam with learning rate decay schedule
+- Evaluation Metric : Structural Similarity Index (SSIM)

+## The CycleGAN model was trained using a custom training loop that included:
+- Generator and Discriminator Architectures : Custom-built using TensorFlow and TensorFlow Addons (InstanceNormalization), with 8 downsampling layers, residual blocks, and 7 upsampling layers for the generators.
+- Loss Functions : Generator and discriminator losses were calculated using binary cross-entropy.
+Additional components such as cycle consistency loss (a combination of L1 and L2 loss) and identity loss were incorporated to stabilize training and preserve content.
+- Gradient Updates : Training was distributed using tf.distribute.MirroredStrategy to leverage multiple GPUs, with manual gradient computation and application.
+- Preprocessing : Input images (256×256×3) were normalized to [-1, 1] and loaded into TensorFlow Datasets with caching, shuffling, batching, and prefetching.
+- Loss Tracking : Average generator and discriminator losses for both Monet and Photo domains were recorded per epoch for post-training analysis.

+The final model outputs were evaluated visually and quantitatively using SSIM, indicating the structural similarity between generated and real images.
+This metric was chosen for its sensitivity to changes in image structure, which aligns with the goal of stylistic transfer while preserving content.

 # Technologies and Tools
 - Language : Python